LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

         s: ???????????best??????????

 Continue in class....
+The example program stub is :repsrc:`string_manip_stub/string_manip.cs`.

+In general, when given a
+project with "stub" in it, you should copy the files into a project of your own and make modifications.
+Though the original version should compile and run, it does not do much without your additions.
-The example program stub is :file:`string_manip_stub.cs`.
-In general, when given a program with "Stub" in it, save it under a name without the "Stub", and develop that version further.
-In stubs where you need to complete a function with a return value, you will often see a dummy choice for the return statement, just so the stub compiles.
+In stubs where you need to
+complete a function with a return value, you will often see a dummy choice for the return statement, just so the stub compiles.
 Where the return type is string ``"Not implemented"`` is a handy